Tobacco industry in Malawi: Myths of the tobacco industry

-The perception of the tobacco industry is more positive in Malawi then in many parts of the world because of the belief that the tobacco industries presence has a positive impact on Malawi's finances.
+The perception of the tobacco industry is more positive in Malawi than in many parts of the world because of the belief that the tobacco industries presence has a positive impact on Malawi's finances.
 The industry has supported and encouraged these beliefs.
 Compared to other industries, tobacco has one of the more developed infrastructures in Malawi with established market systems, research, and processing companies.
 The tobacco industry promotes the idea that tobacco brings wealth to the small landowners and Malawians, when in actuality it captures these farmers in a cycle of debts.

 One of the major myths is that tobacco reduction is not a problem for developing nations.
 Tobacco reduction or increased regulation of the industry would result in loss of jobs.
 While this may be true, the extent to which it is so is contestable.
 The perception is also that higher taxes would result to smuggling and ultimately hurt the poor.

 As of 2014, newly elected President Peter Mutharika was supporting diversification of Malawi's agriculture into other crops besides tobacco.